denarced/docker-spring-boot-tryout/README.md

 # Webapp HTTP Interfaces

-The created PostgreSQL database contains one table that only contains "messages": simple strings for which the webapps provide CRUD interfaces:
+The created PostgreSQL database contains one table that only contains "messages": simple strings for which the webapps provide RESTful CRUD interfaces:

 - POST   /message creates a new message
 - GET    /message/{id} reads a specific message.
 The one with {id} in URL.